List of Cthulhu Mythos deities: C'thalpa

-C'thalpa (The Internal One) is a huge mass of living sentient magma, located in the Earth's mantle.
-She is mother of the Great Old One Shterot, and five other unnamed hideous children.
+C'thalpa (The Internal One) is probably an Outer God who is a huge mass of living sentient magma, located in the Earth's mantle.
+She is the mother of the Great Old One Shterot, and five other unnamed hideous children.
 She is also served by a race of mole-like humanoid burrowers known as the Talpeurs.

 Cxaxukluth

-Cxaxukluth (Androgynous Offspring of Azathoth) is one of the Seed-Spawn of Azathoth, grown to adulthood and monstrous proportions.
+Cxaxukluth (Androgynous Offspring of Azathoth) is an Outer God who is one of the Seed-Spawn of Azathoth, grown to adulthood and monstrous proportions.
 In appearance, Cxaxukluth resembles something of a cross between Azathoth and Ubbo-Sathla: an amorphous, writhing mass of bubbling, nuclear, protoplasmic-gel.
 He normally dwells alone within an unnamed dimension beyond time and space, unless disturbed or summoned away.

 Daoloth

-Daoloth dwells in dimensions beyond the three we know, and his astrologer-priests are said to see the past and future and even how objects extend to and travel between different dimensions.
+Daoloth (The Render of the Veils) is the Outer God who dwells in dimensions beyond the three we know, and his astrologer-priests are said to see the past and future and even how objects extend to and travel between different dimensions.